-- Work that would have substantial adverse individual or cumulative impacts on the aquatic environment or result in a substantial reduction in the reach or impair the flow or circulation of waters of the U.S., - Projects that would sever existing stream connection to a floodplain, - Activities that would convert an unmanaged water body into an engineered flood management system, - Activities that channelize or re-align a stream channel with an unaltered planform (i.e. are not channelized), - Using excavated material to build levees, - New sand, gravel and aggregate mining activities in waters of the U.S. and navigable waters of the U.S. other than ephemeral streams, and - Channel bed widening that destabilizes stream banks.
+- Work that would have substantial adverse individual or cumulative impacts on the aquatic environment or result in a substantial reduction in the reach or impair the flow or circulation of waters of the U.S., - Projects that would sever existing stream connection to a floodplain, - Activities that would convert an unmanaged water body into an engineered flood management system, - Activities that channelize or re-align a stream channel with an unaltered planform (i.e. are not channelized), - Using excavated material to build levees, - New sand, gravel and aggregate mining activities in waters of the U.S. and designated navigable waters other than ephemeral streams, and - Channel bed widening that destabilizes stream banks.

-WAIVERS REQUIRED: This procedure may not be used to authorize the following activities unless the District Engineer issues a case-specific waiver based upon a written determination that the work would be minor; would not have significant adverse individual or cumulative impacts to waters of the U.S., navigable waters of the U.S., or environmental values; and should encounter no appreciable opposition.
+WAIVERS REQUIRED: This procedure may not be used to authorize the following activities unless the District Engineer issues a case-specific waiver based upon a written determination that the work would be minor; would not have significant adverse individual or cumulative impacts to waters of the U.S., designated navigable waters, or environmental values; and should encounter no appreciable opposition.

-- Disposal of material excavated under authority of an LOP into waters of the U.S. and navigable waters of the U.S. - Any reduction or increase in pre-construction bankfull width or depth of perennial streams or negatively alter the flood control capacity of perennial streams. - Removal of vegetation from within a stream channel except that shallow rooted upland-type vegetation, snags, and woody fire debris may be removed from within the stream channel to mitigate hazards. - Category B activities that would result in more than 5 acres of impact in waters of the U.S. and navigable waters of the U.S.
+- Disposal of material excavated under authority of an LOP into waters of the U.S. and designated navigable waters. - Any reduction or increase in pre-construction bankfull width or depth of perennial streams or negatively alter the flood control capacity of perennial streams. - Removal of vegetation from within a stream channel except that shallow rooted uplandtype vegetation, snags, and woody fire debris may be removed from within the stream channel to mitigate hazards. - Category B activities that would result in more than 5 acres of impact in waters of the U.S. and designated navigable waters.

 APPLICATION PROCEDURES: An application for authorization of work under this LOP procedure must include: a written description of the entire project as described below; proposed work schedule; photos of the proposed project area; and name, address, telephone number, and electronic mail address, if available, of the applicant.
-The information may be submitted on an Application for Department of the Army Permit form (ENG Form 4345) or in any other form convenient to the applicant.
-The description of the project must include at least the following information, as applicable:
+The information may be submitted on an